joeraut/joeraut.github.io/content/posts/smooth-scrolling-text-on-character-lcds.md

 {{< youtube Or9oK5yfja8 >}}

-Character LCDs have been around for a long time—let's try to "teach an old dog new tricks," so to speak! 😉
+Character LCDs have been around for a long time.
 These displays contain a number of discinct blocks—each capable of displaying a single character—so displaying scrolling text would traditionally involve just shifting characters left one block at a time.
-That's fine and all, but why not take advantage of free time during quarantine to do more than that!
+That's fine and all, but why not take advantage of free time during quarantine to raise the bar.. 😉

 ### Hardware
 Most character displays utilise the [Hitachi HD44780 controller chip](https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller),